Skip to Content

 If the sensors are clean and you’re still having malfunctioning reverse parking sensor issues, enlist the help of a friend.
 They can stand at the back of your car as you start the engine and put it in reverse.

 Your friend can then slowly walk toward the vehicle while you keep it stationary.
-You should hear the beep getting faster and then becoming a solid sound as they get to the back of your car.
+You should hear the beep getting faster and then becoming a solid sound as he or she gets to the back of your car.

 Don’t forget to have your window open so they can keep you informed of their position.